KWB-R/kwb.monitoring/readme.md

 # Introduction

-A series of functions for collecting hydrological and weather data from different sources.
+A series of functions for collecting hydrological and weather data from different sources in the context of stormwater management.

 The functions can be loaded with `source()`:
 ```R